carneliansearch/carneliansearch.com/src/homepage/values.md

   link: /#contact
 sort: 2
 ---

-Carnelian Search is not like other companies.
 The way we work is different, because it is built on different values.
 Here’s what is important to us: